 John Worsey: On their social media and so on.

 Dr James Dennis: So it's important to remember that just as these, you know, I'm very optimistic about the kind of everyday opportunities, it's also trying to remember that they can be used in negative context as well.
 I think social media can be a really important spark or starting point for political interest.

 Dr James Dennis: After our interview with James was recorded, The World saw a series of events take place that would add to the discourse on how information is shared, disseminated and used.
-On the 25th of May 2020, a black man called George Floyd was murdered by a Minnesota police officer using excessive force whilst under arrest.
+On the 25 May 2020, a black man called George Floyd was murdered by a Minnesota police officer using excessive force whilst under arrest.
 This incident of police brutality sparked protest across the United States and around the world.
 The event led to conversation in the Black Lives Matter movement.
 In addition to public gatherings and physical acts of solidarity, there was a strong reaction on social media.
 James explained how simple behaviours on social media acted as a springboard to further engagement within the issues involved.